beatrice57/penn-parsed-corpus-of-historical-yiddish/README.rst

 - Erika Timm
 - Walter Roell

-I am also very fortunate to have had the assistance of Talia Beck, a rare combination of proficiency in both Hebrew and Yiddish and knowledge of Jewish culture, who was able to supply many glosses for the Hebrew material in the Yiddish texts.
+I am also very fortunate to have had the assistance of Talia Beck, who possesses a rare combination of proficiency in both Hebrew and Yiddish as well as knowledge of Jewish culture and who was therefore able to supply many glosses for the Hebrew material in the Yiddish texts.